sergio-schmiegelow/obj-over-tcp/README.md

 # obj-over-tcp
 Library to transport Python Objects over a TCP/IP connection

-There are two operation modes: Synchronous and asyncronous.
+There are two operation modes: Synchronous and asyncronous

-In synchronous mode a objOverTcp (client ou server) object must me created and its poll method must be called periodically.
-The return of pool is an event or None.
+In synchronous mode a objOverTcp (client ou server) object must be created and its poll method must be called periodically.
+The return of pool is an event or None
 ## Echo client example in synchronous mode
 ```python
 import obj_over_tcp as oot